 Following law school, Professor Goldberg clerked for Judge Robert F. Peckham, U.S. District Court for the Northern District of California.
 She has twice served as Associate Dean for the School of Law, from 1984 to 1989 and from 1991 to 1992.
 She has also served as Chair of the Academic Senate in 1993-1994.
 In 2011, she was appointed Vice Chancellor, Academic Personnel, for the UCLA campus.

 Goldberg's recent books include Defying the Odds: The Tule River Tribe's Struggle for Sovereignty in Three Centuries (Yale University Press 2010, co-authored with anthropologist Gelya Frank) and Indian Law Stories (Foundation Press 2011, co-edited with Kevin Washburn and Philip Frickey).
-Professor Goldberg has written widely on the subject of federal Indian law and tribal law, and is co-editor and co-author of Cohen's Handbook of Federal Indian Law (1982 and 2005 editions), as well as co-author of a casebook, American Indian Law: Native Nations and the Federal System (6th ed., 2010).
-She is currently co-principal investigator of a $1.5 million grant from the National Institute of Justice to study the administration of criminal justice in Indian country.
+Professor Goldberg has written widely on the subject of federal Indian law and tribal law, and is co-editor and co-author of Cohen's Handbook of Federal Indian Law (1982, 2005, 2012 editions), as well as co-author of a casebook, American Indian Law: Native Nations and the Federal System (6th ed., 2010).